josefondrej/vscode-cheatsheet/README.md

 - [ ] Display the external libraries in explorer view similar to PyCharm
   - it sort of works with Python extension installed, but the structure of the libraries doesn't show up, it just opens in explorer as a single file
   - there is [not exactly a huge effort](https://github.com/microsoft/vscode-python/issues/15018) from VSCode dev team to get this working
-- [ ] Get it working with [unclean git repo](https://stackoverflow.com/questions/51817479/vscode-please-clean-your-repository-working-tree-before-checkout)
+- [ ] Get VSCode working with [unclean git repo](https://stackoverflow.com/questions/51817479/vscode-please-clean-your-repository-working-tree-before-checkout)
+- [ ] More specific instructions on how to configure User / Profile and Workspace tasks